nursenaa/ImageProcessing/README.md

 # ImageProcessing
 There are assigments and reports for development image processing techniques in this repository.
-(Mean shift is very slow and create tree structure in this clustering codes is not working well.
+(Mean shift is very slow and create tree structure in this clustering codes is not working well).